machal/cssmine-content/zmeny-5.md

 Content Images: Photos
 ----------------------

-You can export images in huge resolutions (i.e. four times higher) and reduce their sizes in HTML.
+You can export images in huge resolutions (e.g. four times higher) and reduce their sizes in HTML.

 This way, you will solve the `device-pixel-ratio` problem, however the file size